White Wizard Snail (Filopaludina martensi) Species Profile & Care Guide

 |KH||4 - 12|

-Origins of the White Wizard Snail
+Natural Habitat of the White Wizard Snail

 You can find white Wizard Snails in Indonesia, Laos, Cambodia, Thailand, Malaysia and Vietnam in South East Asia.
 These snails inhabit warmer fresh still waters such as ponds, canals, swamps, ditches and rice fields.
 However, you can also find them in waters with slow currents such as rivers and streams where they can dredge through soft muddy substrates.